kghandour/Ollama-SwiftUI/README.md

 ### 7. Are there any system requirements?
 - This is a very simple light-weight user interface.
 As long as you can run https://ollama.ai locally, then this application should work as well.

+### 8. What keyboard shortcuts are supported?
+- command + return : Send a message
+- command + "r" : Refresh connection to server
+- command + "n" : Start a new window
+- command + "t" : Open a new tab
+- command + "," : Open settings

 ## Dark Mode also available!